davynoe/wireless-deauther/README.md

 - [x] Exit

 ### Issues to fix
+- [x] Bad presentation and handling of target results lower than 2.
+- [x] Record repeating when giving scan results
 - [ ] Deauthentication is timeless, no option to add time
-- [ ] Bad presentation and handling of target results lower than 2.
 - [ ] No menu for reusability of the program
 - [ ] Lack of notification at times where keyboard interruption is needed